 [vivo] Agree with the intention for OD-SSB case#1 that UE does not obtain timing reference from another cell when OD-SSB is configured, even if OD-SSB is configured but not activated.

 [Apple] Agree with the issue.
 On the change, either this one or E023 is OK.

+[Rapporteur] This requires further discussion in the next meeting.

 [Samsung] The proposed change seems not correct.
 For case #1, How can UE obtain the timing based on OD-SSB if OD-SSB is not activated?